KNOWLEDGE BASE Data Protection Regulations In the UK

 Processing

-The DPA applies to the processing of personal data.
+The UK GDPR applies to the processing of personal data.
 Processing means obtaining, recording, or holding information or data or carrying out any operation or set of operations on the information or data, including: organisation, adaptation, alteration, retrieval, consultation, or use of the information or data, disclosure by transmission, dissemination, or otherwise making the information or data available, or alignment, combination, blocking, erasure, or destruction of the information or data.

 The definition of processing is so broad, it is difficult to think of anything an organisation might do with information or data that would not be considered processing.